Father dies trying to save 5-year-old son from drowning in North Carolina river

 "The baby fell in the water and his daddy jumped in after him," the caller told dispatch.
 "The current pushed the baby away.
 The daddy jumped in the water behind him and our buddy was coming back with the boat to load our boat up and he went to go get him."

 Search crews arrived shortly thereafter and began searching by boat and helicopter.
-Tragically, both the father and son's bodies were recovered this week.
+Tragically, both the father's and son's bodies were recovered this week.

-"It's definitely a tough situation, our hearts are out with the family, of course, they're going through a lot right now.
+"It's definitely a tough situation," said Joel Gillie, a spokesperson for the local sheriff's office.
+"Our hearts are out with the family, of course.
+They're going through a lot right now.
 But also the witnesses that were out here yesterday.
-It is a tough scene," said Joel Gillie, a spokesperson for the local sheriff's office.
+It is a tough scene."